nodejs/node/doc/api/http.md

 * `head` {Buffer}

 Emitted each time a server responds to a request with a `CONNECT` method.
-If this event isn't being listened for, clients receiving a `CONNECT` method will have their connections closed.
+If this event is not being listened for, clients receiving a `CONNECT` method will have their connections closed.

 A client and server pair that shows you how to listen for the `'connect'` event: